pi-tronic/Clock-SenseHat-/README.md

 # Clock-SenseHat-
-It's a great analog-designed clock on the Raspberry py hat SenseHat
+It's a great analog-designed clock for the Raspberry Pi hat SenseHat

 clock.py only uses german tags